 The above text is an English translated version of article: Laan van der T.A.
 (01-07-2016) De basics van Deep Learning, AG Connect, Number 1

 Although a crash may be preceded by abnormal system behavior, abnormal behavior also occurs on it’s own without the system necessarily failing.
 For example consider a online web shop during the holiday seasons, input to the system will deviate due to abnormal shopping patterns.
 In the ideal case we would like to directly couple observed patterns in the data to crashes.
 This would reduce the false positive rate enormously.

 One of the areas StackState is currently focusing on is the application of deep learning in the context of anomaly detection in signals (streams).
 StackState builds an Artificial Intelligence for IT Operations tool for monitoring your full IT landscape.
 The aim is to detect problems and gives insight into the root cause of the issue at hand.
 This way the problem can be resolved faster allowing for shorter downtime.

 Disruption of IT environments

 The last 3 years has seen a significant change in service, infra and application architectures.
 This change is driven by micro services, containerization, continuous delivery, DevOps and IoT.
 All those changes are meant to make the stack more resilient, better scalable and agile.
 We see that different teams are using different tools to do their job.
 We also see that new patterns are weaved with old style architectures.
 This gives a high increase in changes and complexity while the expectation levels of customers are continuously growing.
 The task to maintain a constantly changing IT stack and act swiftly when problems occur is a daunting one.
 Especially with the current tool set.
 Hence the need for a new approach to monitor and manage complex IT environments.

 Excited to learn more about StackState?
-Request a demo and we will give you a proper introduction to our solution.
+Request a free guided tour to get a better understanding of our solution.